webtorrent/bittorrent-protocol/README.md

 Node.js implementation of the [BitTorrent peer wire protocol specification](https://wiki.theory.org/BitTorrentSpecification#Peer_wire_protocol_.28TCP.29).
 This is a fork of [peer-wire-protocol](https://github.com/mafintosh/peer-wire-protocol).

-The protocol is the main communication layer when transferring files using BitTorrent and is used by [WebTorrent](https://github.com/feross/WebTorrent).
-This
+The protocol is the main communication layer for BitTorrent file transfer and is used by [WebTorrent](https://github.com/feross/WebTorrent).

-Installation
+## Installation

-It is available on npm as `bittorrent-protocol`.

 `npm install bittorrent-protocol`